jasper1378/libconfigfile/configuration_file_syntax_specification.md

 - "\/"
 - "/"

+Adjacent strings separated only by whitespace will be concatenated.

 ## Integers

 An integer is a sequence of decimal, binary, octal, or hexadecimal digits.
 It may have a preceeding minus sign (0x2d) or plus sign (0x2b).
 Decimal integers are not prefixed; the digits are the characters 0x30 through 0x39.
 Binary integers must be prefixed by '0b' or '0B'; the digits are the characters 0x30 through 0x31.
 Octal integers must be prefixed by '0o' or '0O'; the digits are the characters 0x30 through 0x37.
 Hexadecimal integers must be prefixed by '0x' or '0X'; the digts are the characters 0x30 through 0x39, 0x61 through 0x66, and 0x41 through 46.
 The digits may be separated by an underscore (0x5f).
 Integers are stored as signed 64-bit integers.